dh256git/project27/src/about/index.md

 to create personalised opportunities for skills development in a safe environment for communities of blind or learning disabled people.

-{% include global/buttonLink.html url="/about/mission.html" label="Read more about our mission" %}

 ### Our values